GALLERY

 LIFE OF A BOX

-Various cities and organizations worldwide are backing Hesham’s project by donating a used box.
-Hesham transforms the box into art and showcases it in museums across the world to promote environmental awareness and sustainability.
-The inaugural exhibition of Life of Box takes place at The Museum of Papermaking in Duszniki-Zdrój, Poland.
-Several institutions that are involved in the global project include National Museum of Denmark, European Schengen Museum, Nobel Prize Museum, National Museum of the History of Ukraine, National Museum of Ireland, Nuuk Museum – Greenland, Swiss Museum – Switzerland, Malta National Art Museum, National Museum Cotroceni – Romania, Musée des Augustins – Toulouse, France, Natural History Museum of the University of Zurich, Museum of the City of Nuremberg – Germany, National Gallery Prague, Musuem of Cultures Basel – Switzerland, Museum Kampa – Prague, Museum of Anthropology – British Columbia, Canada, Museum of Paper Art – Denmark, Reykjavik City Museum – Iceland, Muzeum Kroměřížska – Kroměříž, Museum Brugge – Belgium, The Waitangi Museum – New Zealand, Mohatta Palace Museum – Karachi, Pakistan, Hawk Conservancy Trust – Hampshire, UK, Environmental Services Association – Buckingham, UK, The New York Public Library – US, Deutsche Nationalbibliothek – Frankfurt, University of New York, Gallery of capital city of Prague (GHMP), Masaryk University, City of Senica – Slovakia, Åland Islands – Finland, People of Ukraine, Elmira College – New York, University of Providence – US, Fundación MAPFRE – Spain, The Chimera Gallery – Ireland, Czech Agricultural University, Red Cross, UNICEF, Belgium Embassy, Haus des Papiers gGmbH – Berlin, Germany, Georgia Institute of Technology – Atlanta, US, Czech Technical University (CVUT) – Prague, Czech Republic, TŪHURA Otago Museum – New Zealand, University of Waterloo – Canada, AgoraPrep School – Toronto, Canada, Carpe Diem Gallery – Goa, India, Art Wall Gallery – Prague, Czech Republic, House of Foreign Cooperation – Prague, Czech Republic, and many more.
+Some of the institutions that participated in the global project include National Museum of Denmark, European Schengen Museum, Nobel Prize Museum, National Museum of the History of Ukraine, National Museum of Ireland, Nuuk Museum – Greenland, Swiss Museum – Switzerland, Malta National Art Museum, National Museum Cotroceni – Romania, Musée des Augustins – Toulouse, France, Natural History Museum of the University of Zurich, Museum of the City of Nuremberg – Germany, National Gallery Prague, Musuem of Cultures Basel – Switzerland, Museum Kampa – Prague, Museum of Anthropology – British Columbia, Canada, Museum of Paper Art – Denmark, Reykjavik City Museum – Iceland, Muzeum Kroměřížska – Kroměříž, Museum Brugge – Belgium, The Waitangi Museum – New Zealand, Mohatta Palace Museum – Karachi, Pakistan, Hawk Conservancy Trust – Hampshire, UK, Environmental Services Association – Buckingham, UK, The New York Public Library – US, Deutsche Nationalbibliothek – Frankfurt, University of New York, Gallery of capital city of Prague (GHMP), Masaryk University, City of Senica – Slovakia, Åland Islands – Finland, People of Ukraine, Elmira College – New York, University of Providence – US, Fundación MAPFRE – Spain, The Chimera Gallery – Ireland, Czech Agricultural University, Red Cross, UNICEF, Belgium Embassy, Haus des Papiers gGmbH – Berlin, Germany, Georgia Institute of Technology – Atlanta, US, Czech Technical University (CVUT) – Prague, Czech Republic, TŪHURA Otago Museum – New Zealand, University of Waterloo – Canada, AgoraPrep School – Toronto, Canada, Carpe Diem Gallery – Goa, India, Art Wall Gallery – Prague, Czech Republic, House of Foreign Cooperation – Prague, Czech Republic, and many more.

 SYMBIOSIS